Along With Everything Else, Brett Kavanaugh Is an Obnoxious Jock

 Everybody found something to be alarmed and horrified by at the congressional Supreme Court hearings for Brett Kavanaugh last week, but I might humbly suggest one that has been somewhat overlooked.
 Sure, Kavanaugh screamed and cried and wailed and gnawed and hissed his way through that harrowing afternoon testimony, we all saw that.
 But the more he spoke, the more I heard almost every athlete I’ve ever talked to.
 He was truly Judge Jock.

 In interviews, athletes stay relentlessly on message.
 They say all the clichés: You just look for your pitch and try to hit it.
 You trust the training of all those hours in the gym.
 You just try to do what Coach tells you.
 They all come down to: Try not to think.
 The job of any athlete who wants to succeed is to put everything from the outside world aside, to focus solely on the task, and the plan, at hand.
 You just plow forward.
 Anyone who tries to stand in your way, you push them aside.
 Doubt is for the weak.
 You are strong.
 You are powerful.
 You are right.
-When you combine that with aggression and single-mindedness — you respond to challenges with more force; you don’t care how you win as long as you do win — you have the world of the hyperfocused, tunneled athlete.
+When you combine that with aggression and single-mindedness — you respond to challenges with more force; you don’t care how you win as long as you do win — you have the world of the hyper-focused, tunneled athlete.
 You have someone who is stuck there, maybe forever.

 That unthinking, dogged fight really stood out to me in Kavanaugh’s performance last week.
 It was registered by some others, too, from New York’s Noreen Malone, who pointed out that while Kavanaugh seemed eager to brag about his athletic exploits to almost every senator and almost whatever the question had been, one person he avoided trying to show up in that way was former All-American football player Cory Booker; and Adam Sternbergh, who noted a similarity between Kavanaugh’s drinking denials and Roger Clemens’s denials of PED use; to Jezebel’s Diana Moskovitz, who smartly reminded us all that, Kavanaugh’s insistence aside, evidence that sports builds better character is … specious.
 But nearly a week later, I can’t get over how much Kavanaugh sounded like a Bill Belichick, or a more benevolent character like LeBron James.
 Everything was about him, and the team, and anyone who was against him was either an opponent who must be vanquished or a hater who wasn’t going to get him down.
 It’s true, of course, that Kavanaugh answered hardly any of the questions that Democrats put to him (as this terrific graphic from Vox documents).
 And nobody knows how to filibuster a question like an athlete in a post-game press conference.